 Shovel and Pluming Intensive Work

 The TWRS relies on rerouting the same recycled water back into toilets repeatedly.
 Rerouting recycled water requires new piping throughout the city in every office, building and home in order to send the recycled water back into the toilets.
 The process can repeat itself until authorities believe the water should be replaced.
-The
+The Sanitation District of Los Angeles website does a great job at explaining how water is cleaned and reused.

 The reports all give sound advice and very good methods to meet the challenges of water needs in the arid areas of the country.
 The following then is an additional concept to water conservation as apposed to an alternative approach.
 Basically the fresh water or potable water that is flushed down a toilet every day is replaced with recycled water.
 This however, is a self contained system of recycling water and not one that requires replenishing the toilet tank with potable water each time it is used.